Bob Dylan: 1980–1989: Career fluctuations

-Dylan was inducted into the Rock and Roll Hall of Fame in January 1988.
-Bruce Springsteen, in his introduction, declared, "Bob freed your mind the way Elvis freed your body.
+When Dylan was inducted into the Rock and Roll Hall of Fame in January 1988, Bruce Springsteen declared: "Bob freed your mind the way Elvis freed your body.
 He showed us that just because music was innately physical did not mean that it was anti-intellectual".
 Down in the Groove (1988) sold even more poorly than Knocked Out Loaded.
 Gray wrote: "The very title undercuts any idea that inspired work may lie within.
 Here was a further devaluing of the notion of a new Bob Dylan album as something significant."
 The critical and commercial disappointment of that album was swiftly followed by the success of the Traveling Wilburys, a supergroup Dylan co-founded with George Harrison, Jeff Lynne, Roy Orbison and Tom Petty.
 In late 1988, their Traveling Wilburys Vol. 1 reached number three on the US albums chart, featuring songs described as Dylan's most accessible in years.
 Despite Orbison's death in December 1988, the remaining four recorded a second album in May 1990, Traveling Wilburys Vol. 3.